 Bring out your inner-tigress with your plus-size tankini.

-The great thing about tankinis is there versatility.
+The great thing about tankinis is their versatility.
 They suit almost any body type.
 Wear a pair of traditional bikini bottoms that show off your pins while concealing your troublesome tummy areas.

 As soon as you try on your plus-size tankini for the first time, you’ll feel right at home.
 You’ll feel less restrained than when you wear a regular swimsuit, but at the same time, you’ll feel more secure than wearing a bikini.
 The tankini for the curvy women is the perfect medium between the two.